New York State Route 440: Route description

 Running along the northern end of Travis, the West Shore Expressway parallels nearby railroad tracks before entering exit 8, a ramp to South Avenue and the Bloomfield neighborhood.
 Just a bit further north, the expressway enters exit 9 northbound, a single ramp to Glen Street.
 Just north of Glen Street, the West Shore Expressway enters a semi-directional T interchange with the northwest-southeast Staten Island Expressway portion of I-278.
 At this interchange, NY 440 and I-278 become concurrent for a short distance on the Staten Island Expressway, a four-lane expressway along the northern tier of Staten Island.
 Along this stretch, NY 440 and I-278 meet Richmond Avenue at exit 7.
 Just to the east, the expressway enters exit 9, which serves as a junction with the Dr. Martin Luther King Jr. Expressway (the Dr. MLK Jr., also known, for its initial portion, as the Willowbrook Expressway).

-NY 440 turns north off I-278 and continues as the Dr. MLK Jr., just north of a junction with Victory Boulevard.
-The Dr. MLK Jr. crosses north through Staten Island, with the neighborhoods of Graniteville then Mariners Harbor on the west side, while Westerleigh then Elm Park (technically a portion of the Port Richmond neighborhood) are on the east side.
+NY 440 turns north off I-278 and continues as the Dr. MLK Jr. Expressway, just north of an interchange with Victory Boulevard.
+The Dr. MLK Jr. Expressway crosses north through Staten Island, with the neighborhoods of Graniteville then Mariners Harbor on the west side, while Westerleigh then Elm Park (technically a portion of the Port Richmond neighborhood) are on the east side.
 Dr. MLK Jr. enters exit 12, a junction with Forest Avenue (the portion used by the previously designated, until 1968, NY 439), forming a "four corners" of the neighborhoods just mentioned.
 Continuing north, Dr. MLK Jr. enters exit 13, which connects to Walker Street in Port Richmond.
 Just north of exit 13, NY 440 passes through an electronic toll collection gantry (for traffic crossing from New Jersey over the Bergen Point Reach to enter onto the northside of Staten Island), then slopes onto the abutments of the Bayonne Bridge, condensing to four lanes.
-A short distance to the north, NY 440 crosses the state line back into New Jersey, continuing north as Route 440 and County Route 501 into the city of Bayonne.
+A short distance to the north, NY 440 crosses the state line back into New Jersey, continuing north as Route 440 into the city of Bayonne.